 TracTuff Billet Titanium Oil Cap

 The TracTuff oil caps uniform logo placement, simple low profile design and nice grippy knurled surface makes it a great addition to any valve cover using an M33 x 2.8 thread pitch.
-Custom tinting available on remaining inventory.

 - RAW Titanium oil caps have been meticulously deburred of any sharp threads by hand, ultra sonically cleaned, and bagged.

-- BURNT Titanium oil caps have been meticulously deburred of any sharp threads by hand, ultra sonically cleaned, individually burned in by hard and bagged.
+- BURNT Titanium oil caps have been meticulously deburred of any sharp threads by hand, ultra sonically cleaned, individually burned in by hand and bagged.
 Burnt finish may differ from what is shown due to the nature of the process.

 Why the HIGH price?